-Communications 1, 2, 3 (SF 50368)
+Communications 1, 2, 3 (SF 50368) Communications Module 1, 2 or 3 - Required

 For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
 For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.